The Amazing Maurice and His Educated Rodents: Plot summary

 The book opens with Amazing Maurice (a sentient cat), a group of talking rats (the Clan), and the human boy Keith travelling in a mail coach to a small town called Bad Blintz.
 The group plans to enact a scheme they have used many times before, where in the rats pretend to infest the town and Keith poses as a rat piper to lead the "vermin" away for a small sum of cash.
 Although Maurice sees nothing wrong with this hustling business, the rats find it immoral, and convince Maurice that this town will be the last one they rob.
 Upon arriving in town, the group discovers that the people are convinced of a massive rat infestation, and have spent much of their savings on two rat catchers.
 Despite their efforts, food continues to disappear from the town.
 As the rats move into the town's underground, they discover an overwhelmingly large number of rat traps, but no live keekees (rats who cannot talk or think).
-Aboveground, Maurice makes similar observations, including that many of the rat tails the rat catchers display as proof of their successful hunting are in fact shoelaces.
+Above ground, Maurice makes similar observations, including that many of the rat tails the rat catchers display as proof of their successful hunting are in fact shoelaces.
 Maurice and Keith meet the mayor's daughter Malicia and introduce her to the talking rats.

 Malicia believes that the rat catchers are up to something and so she, Maurice, and Keith break into the rat catchers' hut.
 They discover a great deal of food stolen by the men and large cages where the local keekees are being bred for coursing.
 The rat catchers return and lock up the humans, taking away the rat leader Hamnpork who had met up with them.
 Maurice hides and feels a voice trying to enter his mind, inciting a great sense of fear.
 The rats of the Clan feel it too, and many become so afraid that they all but forget how to think and reason.
 Dangerous Beans, the rats' spiritual leader, is crushed by the realization that the rats are just mindless animals at heart, and leaves with his assistant Peaches.
 Darktan, the rats' trap expert, leads a group to rescue Hamnpork, and succeeds after nearly dying in a trap.
 Hamnpork dies of injuries sustained while fighting in the rat coursing pit, and Darktan reluctantly assumes leadership of the Clan.